TrackerGuru Developer Guide

 Glossary

-• client: A specific kind of contact that represents customers of the property agent (i.e. property buyers, sellers, landlords, tenants)
+• client: A specific type of contact that represents customers of the property agent (i.e. property buyers, sellers, landlords, tenants)

 • contact information: Exact contact details of a person; name, phone number, email, address